-Mindbloom participated in the largest-ever clinical study on ketamine therapy.
-The study tracked 1,200+ Mindbloom clients over 4 sessions.
+Mindbloom participated in a landmark clinical study on ketamine therapy which followed 1,200+ Mindbloom clients over 4 sessions.

 of clients reported improvement in their depression and anxiety symptoms after 4 sessions